-If you are not bereaved by cancer and are keen to access support elsewhere, please feel free to get in touch with us and we will help you as best we can.
-We might be able to help you find another service that would be better placed at meeting your needs and supporting you.
+We are increasingly being contacted by people who are keen for group support when they have losses other than cancer or covid.
+It is against our ethos to shut our doors to people in their time of need.
+If you are not bereaved by cancer or covid but in need of bereavement support please feel free to get in touch with us and we will help you as best we can.
+We may be able to help you find another service that would be better placed at meeting your needs and supporting you.

 If you would like to be kept up to date with our support updates, you can subscribe to our mailing list on our Contact page.

-Our charity is run by a mixture of psychologists, doctors and other professionals.
+Our charity is run by a mixture of psychologists and other professionals.
 See our Meet the Team page for more information.
 We also have a Charity Board who oversee the big decisions for the charity and guide it’s direction for the future.
 You can find more information on our Board members on our Meet the Team page.